Members of ASH Ireland, Council of the Irish Heart Foundation

 Ms Martina Mullen

-Health Promotion Officer and Co-Chair of the Healthy Trinity Initiative,
+Health Promotion Officer and Co-Chair of the Healthy Trinity Initiative, Trinity College Dublin

 Martina specialises in behaviour change at an individual, organisational and systemic level.
 As health promotion officer in Trinity College Dublin, she was part of the team who achieved an 83% reduction in smoking on campus through the Tobacco Free Trinity initiative.
 She is the co-chair of the Healthy Trinity initiative, a cross-university initiative with over 100 partners and nine working groups, each led by an academic and operational partner.
 In 2010, Martina designed and implemented FitLine, a peer-to-peer telephone support programme for physical activity based on the smokers quitline and now a HSE and Sport Ireland funded national programme.
 Before completing her Masters in Health Promotion in NUI Galway, she worked as a software engineer and although she finds human relationships central to change, is always interested in how technology can assist in designing environments and systems that support health.